LMCache/LMCache/docs/source/getting_started/speedup.rst

 Please replace ``<your HF token>`` with your huggingface token in the bash script above.

 .. note::
-    If model weights are not downloaded, they might need to be dowloaded manually.
+    If model weights are not downloaded, they might need to be downloaded manually.
 This prevents multiple serving engines from downloading the same model weights and cause potential write conflicts.
     For this you can use: